awesome-selfhosted/awesome-selfhosted/README.md

 ## Office Suites

   * [EtherCalc](https://ethercalc.org/) - Web spreadsheet. - CPAL 1.0
-  * [Etherpad](http://etherpad.org/) - Etherpad is a highly customizable Open Source online editor providing collaborative editing in really real-time. - `Apache License`
+  * [Etherpad](http://etherpad.org/) - Etherpad is a highly customizable Open Source online editor providing collaborative editing in really real-time. - `Apache`
-  * [Only Office](http://onlyoffice.org/) - An office suite that enables you to manage documents, projects, team and customer relations in one place. - GNU  - `GNU-AGPL-3.0`
+  * [Only Office](http://onlyoffice.org/) - An office suite that enables you to manage documents, projects, team and customer relations in one place. `AGPLv3`

 ## Password Managers